 (1) additional commuting costs incurred by an employee that are over and above their normal commuting costs where the employee continues to work from their regular place of employment, or

 (2) commuting costs incurred by an employee to travel to their regular place of employment for any purpose, such as to retrieve equipment or supplies, that enables them to perform their duties from home.

-This position is extended to the use of an employer-provided vehicle for commuting if the employee did not normally commute to work using such a vehicle before the pandemic.
+This CRA position applies from March 15, 2020 to Dec.
+31, 2022 and is extended to the use of an employer-provided vehicle for commuting if the employee did not normally commute to work using such a vehicle before the pandemic.

 Keep in mind that as an employer, you are required to maintain adequate records to support the reasonableness of any allowances you provide to your employees.

 An employer-provided parking spot would not be considered a taxable benefit when the regular place of employment is closed due to COVID-19.
 The CRA has stated that this would include situations where employees were sent home by their employer, or were provided with the option to work from home full-time due to the pandemic.
 This CRA position also applies from March 15, 2020 to Dec.
 31, 2022.

 RQ has also confirmed that for the employee working from home between March 12, 2020 and Dec.
 31, 2021 due to the pandemic, parking provided by the employer would not be a taxable benefit because the employee cannot get to their regular workplace.
 Whether RQ will extend this policy to Dec.
 31, 2022 remains to be seen.
 Note that RQ has indicated that this position would not apply when an employee is on vacation or sick leave or working from home voluntarily.